-Mike Miller, Vice President, Environmental Sustainability, Risk, and Safety; Advance Auto Parts Inc.
+Mike Miller, Vice President, Risk, EHS & Sustainability; Advance Auto Parts Inc.

 Michael Miller is Vice President Safety & Risk for Advance Auto Parts joining in August of 2017.
 Michael is part of the Leadership Team at Advance Auto Parts and Supply Chain Team.
 In this role Michael is responsible for the risk management function and all safety programs for the company.
 Advance Auto Parts has over 100 distribution locations, 5500 stores, 1300 franchises, 74,000 employees, and 19,000 vehicles.
 Michael is also on the Board of Directors for the National Association of EHS Management (NAEM) and has been an NAEM member since 1998.
 Michael has been in the EHS field for over 20 years in multi-industry manufacturing, distribution, and food & beverage.